-Even though more homes may be coming to market, sellers are still expected to have the upper hand.
-It’s reasonable to expect home prices to climb as a result.
-Zillow notes that last year the typical value of a middle price tier home increased by 13.2%, and forecasts that home values will grow by another 14.9% over the next year.
+In fact, Realtor Magazine predicts a 6.6% increase in housing inventory in 2022, which may result in multiple offers easing and home prices rising at a slower pace.
+However, even though more homes may be coming to market, sellers are still expected to have the upper hand.
+Zillow notes that last year the typical value of a middle price tier home increased by 19.2%, and forecasts that home values will grow by another 13.6% over the next year.

 Trend #8: Competition Amongst Buyers Remains Strong

 Despite rising home prices and a shortage of inventory, U.S. News also expects that the competition between homebuyers will remain strong.
 Interest rates are expected to remain at historic lows, and the continued formation of new households is creating the demand for more space.

 According to the most recent Home Buyers and Sellers Generational Trends Report by the National Association of REALTORS (NAR):